-Each collection has comprehensive cataloging that is full-text searchable.
-To find a particular image or panorama, combine searches with the search facets on the right side of the collection to narrow your results.
+Each resource record has comprehensive cataloging that is full-text searchable.
+To find a particular resource, combine searches with the search facets on the right side of the collection to narrow your results.

 To view the visual resources of a collection, users can click on the thumbnails in the collection gallery.
-Clicking on an image thumbnail will present the image in either a larger format, or in the case of recent MCAH Fieldwork, as a zoomable image.
-To use the zooming image, users can either scroll with their mouse or use the buttons in the bottom right which also allow the image to be made fullscreen.
+Clicking on an image thumbnail will present the image in either a larger format.
+To use the zooming images or panoramas, users can either scroll with their mouse or use the buttons at the bottom which also allow the resource to be made fullscreen.
 To navigate between images, users can click the arrow buttons in the lower right or by using the keyboard's arrow keys.
 Each image is displayed with partial cataloging and a link to the full cataloging record.
-When viewing an image's record page, the cataloging is presented below the zoomable image or alongside the static image.
-The zooming image can be collapsed by clicking the Deepzoom link.
+To access the full record directly from the search view, click the title of the resource rather than the thumbnail.

 MCID Staff and Contributors